 Prescription anticoagulant blood thinners

 Anticoagulant blood thinners like XARELTO® are another type of blood thinner that works by slowing down the blood’s clotting process.
-XARELTO® can be added to aspirin to help further reduce the risk for heart attack, stroke, and cardiovascular death.
+XARELTO® is the only anticoagulant blood thinner approved to help further reduce the risk for heart attack, stroke, and cardiovascular death when added to aspirin.

 Other prescription medicines